Review: Minecraft Xbox 360 Edition

 Why finish it before night comes?
 That’s because night is filled with dangerous monsters that are on a search and destroy mission with you being their prime target.
 The way to avoid monster attacks is to make sure you have a place to hide, that could be a house but in a pinch you can build a wall around you, top it off with a ceiling and stay in your instant closet until morning comes, sure it’s not glamorous but you’ll stay alive.
 Also make sure that your makeshift hideaway is a closet rather then an empty room because monsters spawn in the dark and if you make a sealed off room with no light and start to hear a guttural moaning sound?
 You just became the main course.

-If you’re feeling adventurous you can build a weapon like a sword or bow and arrow and take them on man vs monster but early on your best best is to make yourself scare when dusk comes.
+If you’re feeling adventurous you can build a weapon like a sword or bow and arrow and take them on man vs monster, but early on your best bet is to make yourself scarce when dusk comes.

 That’s not to say things can’t attack you while it’s daytime, many times while making the deck for my lakeside home giant spiders dropped down and tried to make me their lunch.

 After you’ve survived your first night and completed the tasks in the tutorial you can walk through a stone passage and enter the rest of the world.
 What you’ll notice is that there’s a deserted town that covers all the basics of building.
 There are beds and bookcases and switches and signs, the best way I can describe it is to say it’s the front of the Lego box that shows what you’re going to end up with once you assemble your bricks.

 What I will tell everyone to do at this point is to save where you are in the tutorial, stop playing, and go start a new game.

 There are two reasons why I say this.